Trade relationships during and after a crisis: Introduction

-I study Colombian flower exporters and their U.S. importers during the extreme 2010--11 La Ni\~na episode, which disrupted road access to cargo terminals used by exporters.
+I focus on Colombian flower exporters and their U.S.\ importers during the extreme 2010--11 La Ni\~na episode, which disrupted road access to cargo terminals used by exporters.
 The Colombian flower industry exemplifies relational trade under limited contract enforceability: exporters access international markets almost exclusively through established direct relationships, and forming new connections is costly.
-The setting therefore provides a sharp environment in which to study relationship portfolio decisions when firms have few outside options.
-Importantly, flower production itself was largely unaffected by flooding at production sites, and the industry relies minimally on upstream inputs, allowing me to isolate disruptions operating through transport access rather than input shortages.
+The setting therefore provides a well-suited environment in which to study relationship portfolio adjustments.
+Importantly, flower production itself was largely unaffected by flooding at production sites, and the industry has minimal reliance on upstream inputs; allowing me to isolate disruptions operating through transport access rather than input shortages.
 This enables a clean comparison between buyer--seller relationships exposed to disrupted routes and those that were not.

-I construct a novel dataset linking road disruptions to exporter routes to cargo terminals for all buyer--seller pairs, using firm-to-firm Colombian customs data from 2007 to 2019.
-Exploiting variation in which roads were affected by the La Ni\~na floods, I define relationship-level exposure based on whether a given buyer--seller link relied on disrupted transport routes.
-For importers, exposure varies within the firm because buyers source from suppliers located in different regions, which use different road networks.
-This design allows me to identify shocks at the level of individual buyer--seller relationships and to trace how disruptions to specific links transmit within firms to affect their broader relationship portfolios.\footnote{\citet{Anindya2025}, \citet{Balboni2023}, \citet{Korovkin2024}, and \citet{Fujiy2022} study the reorganization of firm linkages using firm-level shocks, which precludes analysis of how disruptions to individual relationships propagate within firms.}
+I construct a novel dataset linking road disruptions to exporters' routes to cargo terminals, and combine it with transaction-level data from Colombian customs records covering 2007--2019.
+Exploiting variation in roads disrupted by the La Ni\~na floods, I define relationship \textit{exposure to the shock} based on whether a given buyer--seller relationship relied on disrupted transport routes in the 18 months preceding the shock.
+For importers, exposure varies within the firm because they typically source from multiple suppliers located across different regions.
+This design allows me to trace how disruptions to specific relationships transmit within firms to affect their broader relationship portfolios.\footnote{\citet*{Anindya2025}, \citet*{Balboni2023}, \citet*{Korovkin2024}, and \citet*{Fujiy2022} study the reorganization of firm linkages using firm-level shocks, which precludes analysis of how disruptions to individual relationships propagate within firms.}